 Skeleton Gorge along the top of Table Mountain Plateau: 4-6 hour -Moderate to Strenuous up a challenging route.
 Start hiking in the Kirstenbosch Botanical gardens renowned for its spectacular array of indigenous plants.
 The climb up Skeleton gorge is well equipped with ladders to aid hikers over the slippery rocks.
 Keep an eye out for the elusive endangered ghost frog as we ascend through the dense indigenous forests.
 The forest gradually gives way to the shrub-like Fynbos.
 This pleasant walk across the flat-topped Table plateau overlooking the city passes through some marshy frog breeding areas with interesting vegetation.
 Descend down Platteklip gorge or take a ride down the cable-way if your legs are weary.
 Watch video or read more

-Hiking price varies on a sliding scale from R1750 **valid from 1st Nov 2016 to 31st Oct 2018** per person based on 2 people travelling and includes the following:
+Hiking price varies on a sliding scale from R2120 **valid from 1st Nov 2020 to 31st Oct 2022** per person based on two people hiking together and includes the following:

 - Transport arrangements from your accommodation

 - Experienced hiking guide